gocheaphosting/easy-paypal-lte/readme.txt

 The documentation is also hosted at my site in [HTML](http://buy.thulasidas.com/docs "HTML Documentation of ezPayPal") and [PDF](http://buy.thulasidas.com/docs/ezpp.pdf "Printable PDF Manual") formats.

+= How can I contact the plugin author if I need help? =

+This plugin uses a paid support model in order to manage the support load.
+Each [support ticket](http://support.thulasidas.com "Ask a support question") will be charged at $0.95 for the Lite version (and for the Pro version after a short free support period).
+The support ticket is valid for 48 hours.

 = How do I customize the look and feel of the download page? =

 Please edit the included file `custom.php` and uncomment the custom header and footer functions.
 You can then provide your own code for these functions, following the examples of the `ezppHeader()` and `ezppFooter()` functions in `htmlHelper.php`.